Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Pfizer Europe MA EEIG, Boulevard de la Plaine 17, 1050, Bruxelles, Belgium

 Infusion-related adverse events have been reported with anidulafungin, including rash, urticaria, flushing, pruritus, dyspnoea, bronchospasm and hypotension.
 Infusion-related adverse events are infrequent when the rate of anidulafungin infusion does not exceed 1.1 mg/min (see section 4.8).

-Patients with rare hereditary problems of fructose intolerance should not take this medicine.
+Patients with hereditary fructose intolerance (HFI) should not be given this medicine unless strictly necessary.

 Anidulafungin is not a clinically relevant substrate, inducer, or inhibitor of cytochrome P450 isoenzymes (1A2, 2B6, 2C8, 2C9, 2C19, 2D6, 3A).
 Of note, in vitro studies do not fully exclude possible in vivo interactions.